haberdashPI/Weber.jl/docs/src/start.md

 These lines define a function that is used to create a single trial of the experiment.
 To create a trial, a random boolean value (true or false) is produced.
 When true, the low stimulus is presented first, when false, the high stimulus is presented first.
-There are two basic components of ane experiment this demonstrated by trial creation: trial moments and trial events.
+There are two basic components of trial creation: trial moments and trial events.

 ## Trial Moments